Certificate III in Light Vehicle Mechanical Technology

-With our apprenticeship program, you'll learn how to service and repair the mechanical parts of motor vehicles such as engine, transmission and suspension systems as well as managing electronic engines.
+With our apprenticeship program, you'll learn how to service and repair the mechanical parts of motor vehicles such as engine, transmission and suspension systems as well as electronic engine management systems.

 This course is offered at multiple locations, select your prefered campus to see when it is offered.